-(Boat as Originally Manufactured by Correct Craft)
+(Boats as Originally Manufactured by Correct Craft)

-The Correct Craft, Inc. warranty is backed by a family tradition of boat building experience since 1925
+The Correct Craft warranty is backed by a family tradition of boat building experience since 1925

-Lifetime Limited Warranty
+Lifetime Limited Warranty:

-Correct Craft, Inc. warrants to the original purchaser of each new Correct Craft boat that under normal authorized use, the deck, hull and stringer system, as originally manufactured by Correct Craft, shall remain free from structural defect in material and workmanship for as long as the boat is owned by the original purchaser.
+Correct Craft, Inc. warrants to the original purchaser of each new Correct Craft boat that, under normal authorized use, the deck, hull and stringer system, as originally manufactured by Correct Craft, shall under normal authorized use remain free from structural defect in material and workmanship for as long as the boat is owned by the original purchaser.

-Transferable Lifetime Limited Warranty
+Transferable Lifetime Limited Warranty:

-In addition, Correct Craft offers a Transferable Lifetime Limited Warranty covering the deck, hull and stringer system as detailed in the Lifetime Limited Warranty above.
+In addition, Correct Craft offers a Transferable Lifetime Limited Warranty against structural defect of the deck, hull and stringer system as detailed in the Lifetime Limited Warranty above.
 This policy may be transferred (for a nominal fee) to the second (2nd) purchaser during a period of five (5) years from the date of delivery to the original purchaser.
 See your local dealer for details.

-Exception: The "Lifetime" and "Transferable" warranties do not cover the gelcoat, nor any other components fastened or applied to the hull or deck.
+Exception: The "Lifetime" and "Transferable" warranties do not cover the gelcoat nor any other components fastened or applied to the hull or deck.
 Gelcoat discoloration, blisters, or bubbles and cracks are not considered structural defects.

-W-I
+Air W-I